Extreme Rules (2021): Canceled and rescheduled match

 On the August 30 episode of Raw, RK-Bro (Randy Orton and Riddle) defeated Bobby Lashley and MVP to retain the Raw Tag Team Championship.
 After the match, Lashley performed a Spear on Riddle, only to be laid out by an RKO from Orton.
 The following week, MVP and Lashley interrupted RK-Bro's promo and entered themselves into the Tag Team Turmoil match to determine the number one contenders for the Raw Tag Team Championship, which they subsequently won.
-Afterwards, Orton performed and RKO on Lashley again.
+Afterwards, Orton performed an RKO on Lashley again.
 It was also announced that Lashley would defend the WWE Championship against Orton at Extreme Rules.
 However, the tag team title match scheduled for the September 13 episode was canceled and the WWE Championship match was rescheduled for that subsequent episode, where Lashley retained, but lost the title to Big E, who cashed in his Money in the Bank contract.